Portola Hills, California

 Portola Hills is a district in the city of Lake Forest, California in Orange County, United States.
-It was formerly an unincorporated community and census-designated place before it was annexed into Lake Forest in 2000.
+It was an unincorporated community and census-designated place before it was fully annexed into Lake Forest.
 The population was 6,391 at the 2000 census.
 Portola Hills lies near Whiting Ranch Wilderness Park and Cleveland National Forest.
 Foothill Ranch is to the west, Rancho Santa Margarita in the southeast, Mission Viejo in the south, and the unincorporated regions of Silverado and Santiago Canyon to the north and northeast.

 History

 The tracts were developed in the late 1980s through the early 1990s.
 The development was named after Gaspar de Portolá, California's first terrestrial Spanish explorer, who passed through the vicinity in 1769.
 (Nearby Trabuco Canyon is named for a blunderbuss which was lost by expedition members.)